KeikakuB/lynchman/README.md

                 index

 ```
-tileLayer denotes the row as described in the diagram above.
+lineLayer denotes the row as described in the diagram above.

-tileIndex denotes the column as described in the diagram above.
+lineIndex denotes the column as described in the diagram above.

 ### type
-Denotes the color/side of the tile (left or right)
+Denotes the type of block.

-When type is 0, the tile must be hit with the left saber.
+When type is 0, the block must be hit with the left saber.
-When type is 1, the tile must be hit with the right saber.
+When type is 1, the block must be hit with the right saber.
+When type is 2?
+When type is 3, the block is a bomb block.

 ### cutDirection
-Denotes whether the tile (which are boxes geometrically) is placed straight or on a diagonal as well as the cardinal direction, or lack thereof, through which the tile must be cut.
+Denotes whether the block (which are boxes geometrically) is placed straight or on a diagonal as well as the cardinal direction, or lack thereof, through which the block must be cut.

 ```
      1